-(4) Central Data Repository
+(4) Software

-In 2003, the Council entered into an agreement with Unisys to enhance the methods and systems used to collect, validate, process, and distribute Call Report information used by member organizations, and to store this information in the CDR.
+In 2003, the Council entered into an agreement to enhance the methods and systems used to collect, validate, process, and distribute Call Report information used by member organizations, and to store this information in the CDR.
 The CDR was placed into service in October 2005.
 Since 2005, the CDR has undergone several enhancements which extended its useful life.
-As December 31, 2022, the CDR asset value is \$21,839,856 and is fully depreciated.
+In 2024, the Council awarded a new contract to enhance and maintain the CDR to July 2032.
+The contract includes enhancements that extend the life of the CDR.
+The Council began incurring costs related to these enhancement task orders in 2024 of \$963,000.
+As of December 31, 2024, the CDR asset value is \$21,839,856 and is fully depreciated.
 The Council also pays for hosting and maintenance expenses for the CDR and recognizes the associated revenue from members.

-CDR Financial Activity - The Council is funding the project by billing the three participating Council member agencies (FRB, FDIC, and OCC).
-The accounts payable and accrued liabilities related to the CDR is \$263,000 and \$281,000 as of December 31, 2022 and 2021, respectively.
+CDR Financial Activity - The Council is funding the program by billing the three participating Council member agencies (FRB, FDIC, and OCC).
+The accounts payable and accrued liabilities related to the main supplier for CDR who provides the maintenance and support services are \$401,000 and \$243,000 as of December 31, 2024 and 2023, respectively.